imharshitagrawal/Learning-Temporal-Pose-Estimation-from-Sparsely-Labeled-Videos/README.md

 2. PIL
 3. Pycocotools
 4. skimage
-5. Pycocotools
+5. math
+6. random
+7. json
+8. time
-6. Numpy, Matplotlib
+9. Numpy, Matplotlib

+### Results

+Due to only 10% of data available and running for 5 epochs, we achieved about only 30% accuracy on our training data.